KEMPtechnologies/powershell-sdk-vnext/README.md

 * If you'd like to contribute but would like help, please open an issue.
 * All code contributions require test coverage.
 If a pull request is lacking tests, it will be closed.
-* Docstrings are welcomed.
-We auto-gen docs into the `gh-pages` branch using [Travis](https://travis-ci.org/KEMPtechnologies/python-kemptech-api).
 * If you're submitting a feature, please clearly explain its use case in your pull request.
 Our team gets warm and fuzzies every time a contribution is made and explanations help greatly.

 Bugs